 Similarly, the shaky motor skills and slower reaction time common for alcohol users may get even shakier when anti-depressants are present — these responses can occur suddenly and unexpectedly.
 Zoloft, and the other anti-depressants like it, can also produce sedative effects.
 Since alcohol is a central nervous system depressant, lowered heart rate and blood pressure changes are possible.
 This becomes even more likely as the quantity of alcohol consumed increases.
 Other symptoms, including headaches and sexual dysfunction, are also sometimes associated with both medications used to treat depression and drinking sessions.

 Often, the side effects associated with Zoloft, and other similar medications, subside after the first few weeks of use.
 When starting any new drug, as you just have, it's a good idea to see how your new medication will affect you free from other drugs, like alcohol.
 This way you will not be wondering which drug might be causing a reaction.
 Also, after using Zoloft for a while, your reactions when mixing it with alcohol may change.
 Staying attuned to your physical and emotional reactions can help you determine what is going on and why.

-As you've demonstrated, understanding the way different drugs affect one another, and affect you, is very important.
+As you've demonstrated, understanding the way different drugs affect one another, and affect you, is very helpful.
 This is true not only of illicit substances, but also of legal drugs, like alcohol, nicotine, and prescription and over-the-counter medications.
 Indeed, some drug combinations are dangerous.
-Your prescribing doctor should be your main source of information regarding the possible effects of the drugs s/he's suggesting you take.
-If you're not satisfied with your provider-patient communications, you might ponder some new doctor shopping after you get back from your trip.
+Your health care provider is your main source of information regarding the possible effects of the drugs s/he's suggesting you take.
+If you're not satisfied with your provider-patient communications, you might ponder some new provider shopping after you get back from your trip.